cnobile2012/django-pam/docs/source/configuration.rst

   {% endblock %}
   {% block content %}{% include "django_pam/accounts/_logout.html" %}{% endblock %}

+There is no form for logout so the CSS from Django PAM and the overriding CSS need to be included the normal way.

 Then use something like the HTML below in your HTML template::

+  {% load staticfiles %}
   <a href="{% url 'login' %}">Login</a>
   <a href="{% url 'logout' %}?next={{ next }}">Logout</a>

-The first stanza above includes the Django PAM CSS and JavaScript code through the form.
-The JavaScript code is not dependent on any toolkit.
-Then the overriding CSS is included.

-There is no form for logout so the Django PAM and the overriding CSS need to be included the normal way.

 Using the Django PAM Login and Logout Modals
 ============================================